Best cheap TVs

 - Smart-TV remote: Many cheap TVs now support smart features, such as web browsing and apps including BBC iPlayer and Facebook.
 However, you generally have to pay a bit more to get the special smart-TV remotes designed to use with them.
 With just a standard remote, we find navigation of the features can be frustrating.

 - Premium experience: If you're looking for stand-out, cinema-like picture quality (including 4K Ultra HD) and premium features, you'll have to increase your budget and go a higher-end TV.
-Same goes if you want a jumbo screen size of 50-inch or larger.
+The same goes if you want a jumbo screen size of 50-inch or larger.

 - 3D: You generally won't find 3D supported on cheap TVs, meaning you can't enjoy 3D Blu-ray films or Sky 3D TV on-demand.
 If you do want to watch in 3D, you’ll have to visit the cinema or spend a bit more on a 3D-ready television.